What Homeowners Need to Know About Flood Insurance

 Is flood insurance required?

-Generally, no, flood insurance is not required.
-The exception is that if you live in a high-risk flood area, you might be required to get flood insurance by FEMA.
+Depends, flood insurance is not required unless you live in a high-risk flood area.
+You can check to see if you’ll be required to get flood insurance by FEMA on their website.

 Can flood insurance be escrowed?